Wedding Photography Great Fosters, Egham, Surrey

 Hannah and Gary were married in an elegant wood paneled room with soft autumn sunlight coming through leaded windows – which made life easy for me shooting with available light, less obtrusive too during the ceremony.

-To see all the photographs taken on the day – Wedding Photographer Great Fosters
+To see all of the photographs taken at this particular wedding day, please visit – Wedding Photographer Great Fosters

 And our favourites – ‘Innovations’ from Great Fosters, Surrey

 This week’s real wedding feature on Confetti’s website showed these photographs of Hannah and Gary’s wedding at Great Fosters in Egham, Surrey.

 - 2020 The Year of Covid-19 – Best Wedding Photographs by Douglas Fry - 13th January 2021

 - 5 Reasons to Hold Your Wedding in the Capital by Douglas Fry Wedding Photographer London - 4th December 2020

 - Wedding Photographer Goodenough College in London for Small Wedding - 27th October 2020